North Oconee High School

 North Oconee High School (NOHS) is a public school located in Bogart, Georgia, United States.
 It opened in 2004 and is the second public high school in Oconee County.
-The school's mascot is Titus, and its colors are red, black, and gold.
-The school currently has upwards of 1300 students.
+The school's mascot is Titans, and its colors are red, black, and gold.
+The school currently has upwards of 1400 students.

 Academics

 North Oconee consistently rates highly in academic standings.
 The high school is continually regarded as one of the top high schools in Georgia.
-It is ranked in the top 2% of schools nationally, and as the top school in SAT and ACT scores in northeast Georgia.
-According to data supplied by the Georgia Department of Education, the school's 2010 preliminary graduation rate was 92.5%.
+It is ranked in the top 3% of schools nationally, and as the top school in SAT and ACT scores in northeast Georgia.
+According to data supplied by the North Oconee High School School Profile, the school's 2025 graduation rate was 100%.

 The Georgia High School Graduation Test reports rates by school system.
 The Georgia Department of Education, aggregating scores of both North Oconee High School and Oconee County High School, ranks Oconee County in the top 5 of the 180 Georgia school systems.
-The Newsweek ranking of top high schools consistently names North Oconee in the top 5% of high schools in the nation.
+The Newsweek ranking of top high schools consistently names North Oconee in the top 3% of high schools in the nation.

 Both Oconee County high schools were named Advanced Placement Merit Schools, the only two public high schools in the greater Athens area to receive this recognition.
 To receive this distinction, at least 20% of the students must take AP exams, with 50% or more scoring the passing score of 3 or higher.

 According to the demographics from the Georgia Department of Education, approximately 87% of the student body are White, 4% Black, 4% Hispanic, and 2% are of mixed ethnicity.
 About 25% are enrolled in the gifted program and less than 1% are enrolled in remedial education.
 Over 69% of graduates are eligible for the Hope Scholarship.

 North Oconee has approximately 80 teachers.
 About 73% hold master's degrees or higher.